Horrungen

 Horrungen is a mountain on the border of Skjåk Municipality and Lom Municipality in Innlandet county, Norway.
 The 1832 m tall mountain is located inside the Reinheimen National Park, about 10 km northeast of the village of Bismo.
-The mountain is surrounded by several other notable mountains including Skardtind to the northeast, Trihøene to the north, Leirungshøi to the northeast, and Finndalshorungen to the east.
+The mountain is surrounded by several other notable mountains including Skardtind to the northeast, Trihøene to the north, Leirungshøe to the northeast, and Finndalshorungen to the east.
 The lake Aursjoen lies about 6 km to the west of the mountain.